joeymeere/daemon/docs/CoreConcepts.md

 ```
 message: The User's message
 opts (optional)
     channelId (optional) A unique ID for the "room" the agent is talking in.
-Useful for knowledge/memory systems to retreive memory only for that room
+Useful for knowledge/memory systems to retrieve memory only for that room
     context (optional) True/False (defaults true) Do you want to fetch additional context (like memory) from any context tools of the server(s) connected
-    actions (optional) True/False (deafults true) Do you want to fetch any actions from contected server(s) (like being able to post on Twitter)
+    actions (optional) True/False (defaults true) Do you want to fetch any actions from contected server(s) (like being able to post on Twitter)
     postProcess (optional) True/False (defaults true) Do you want to post process the message with all connected servers (like being able to create new memories from the input message)
     toolArgs (optional) `serverUrl-toolName` -> any{} when calling any of the tools, do you want to pass in any special arguments
 ```